Welcome to the fluidfm forum

 Set parameters for injection

-When using HeLa cells on a TC-treated multiwell plate and following precisely this protocol, the parameters used should be the following:
+When using HeLa cells on a TC-treated well plate and following precisely this protocol, the parameters used should be the following: